kikeh/meteor-contacts/README.md

 # Conctacts

-Meteor application for managing an agenda for contacting clients.
+Meteor application for managing and contacting clients.